KallePettersson/katacoda-scenarios/repeat-executable-tutorial/makefile.md

     return 0;
 }
 </pre>

-And then add the following rule to the makefile:
+Now you can create `Complex` objects and play around with the code you'ce created.
+Then you can add the following rule to the makefile for compiling your code:

 <pre class="file" data-filename="devops-executable-tutorial/src/main.cpp" data-target="insert" data-marker='# main rule(optional)'>
 # main rule(optional)
 main: main.cpp complex.o